 II) Service = Citizenship – Love of Country

 a.
-Becoming a soldier promotes love of country
+Becoming a promotes love of country

 i.
-Have to love the country to be willing to die for it
+Have to love the country to be willing to die for

 ii.
 Path to citizenship through the Green Card Program